 Every industry has its own set of regulations that ensures employees, consumers and the public as a whole are treated fairly and protected from hazardous conditions.
 The transportation industry is no different.

 Unfortunately, some companies cut corners in order to control costs and some drivers do not always live up to expectations.
 These kinds of failings often lead to injury for other drivers on the road.

-If you were hurt in a trucking accident, (as a commercial vehicle driver or a passenger vehicle driver), you may have a strong case for personal injury compensation or workers' compensation.
-Contact us at Kanoski Bresney to learn about your options.
+If you were hurt in a trucking accident, (as a commercial vehicle driver or a passenger vehicle driver), you may have a strong case for personal injury compensation or workers’ compensation.
+Contact our skilled Springfield truck accident lawyers at Kanoski Bresney to learn about your options.

 Making Sure Drivers Are Safe On The Road